deepdrive/deepdrive/README.md

 python install.py
 ```

-> If you run into issues, you can rerun install.py as it's idempotent
+If you run into issues starting the sim - try starting it directly.
+The default location is in your user directory in <kbd>DeepDrive/sim</kbd>

 ## Usage